shortscouture/Chambers-of-the-Burning-Ashes-System/django_project/settings/README.md

 3. Copy generated key to local machine AND .env file.

 NOTE: Don't forget to put .env in your .gitignore file.

+If switching to production or local, simply change

+os.environ.setdefault("DJANGO_SETTINGS_MODULE", "django_project.settings.local")  to .local or .production